Search for $D^{*}(2007)^0\to\mu^+\mu^-$ in $B^-\to\pi^-\mu^+\mu^-$ decays: Candidate selection

 Events are required to pass a hardware trigger that selects events containing at least one muon with high transverse momentum.
 The $\pt$ threshold is between $1.2$ and $2.2\gevc$ depending on the data-taking period.
 In the subsequent software trigger, at least one muon is required to have $\pt > 0.8\gevc$ and impact parameter greater than $100\mum$ with respect to all PVs in the event.
 The tracks of two or more of the final-state particles are required to form a vertex that is significantly displaced from any PV.
 A multivariate algorithm~\cite{BBDT,LHCb-PROC-2015-018} is used to identify secondary vertices consistent with the decay of a \bquark hadron.

 The \B~candidates are formed from pairs of well-reconstructed oppositely charged tracks that are identified as muons, combined with an additional track that is identified as either a charged pion or a charged kaon for \decay{\Bm}{\Dstarz\pim} or \decay{\Bm}{\jpsi\Km} candidates, respectively.
 Each track is required to have a good fit quality, a low probability of overlapping with any other track in the event, $\pt > 300\mevc$ and to be inconsistent with originating directly from any PV.
 To ensure reliable particle identification, each track is further required to have $5 < p < 100\gevc$ and $ 1.9 < \eta < 4.9$, and events are required to contain fewer than 300 tracks.
-The \B~candidates are required to have a good-quality vertex fit and to be consistent with originating from a PV with the candidate’s momentum vector aligned with the direction between the primary and \B-decay vertices.
+The \B~candidates are required to have a good-quality vertex fit.
+The \B~candidates are each associated with the PV giving the smallest value of $\chi^2_{\rm IP}$, which is defined as the difference in the vertex-fit \chisq of the PV reconstructed with and without the candidate.
+Each \B~candidate must be consistent with originating from its associated PV, with a momentum vector aligned with the direction between the primary and \B-decay vertices.

 Each \B candidate is required to have an invariant mass in the range \mbox{$5180 < m(h^-\mumu) < 6000 \mevcc$}, where $h^-$ represents the pion or kaon in the signal or normalisation mode, respectively.
 The dimuon invariant mass is calculated from the outcome of a kinematic fit in which the \B-candidate invariant mass is constrained to the known \Bm~mass~\cite{PDG2022} and the momentum vector is constrained to be consistent with the line of flight between the PV and the decay vertex, thereby improving the resolution.
 The dimuon invariant mass is required to be in the range $1900 < m(\mumu) < 2100 \mevcc$ for the signal mode and $3000 < m(\mumu) < 3200 \mevcc$ for the normalisation mode.
 The expected signal resolution corresponds to about $19\mevcc$ in the \B-candidate invariant mass and about $7\mevcc$ in the dimuon invariant mass.